 - A. A maximum of \$13,000 may be granted per academic year for Exceptional Faculty Awards.
-Each Exceptional Faculty Award may be granted up to a maximum of two thousand dollars (\$2,000). - B. Individual faculty members are limited to one (1) grant every two years. - C. Award recipients must agree to continue employment at BBCC for the academic year following the awarding of the grant. - D. Awards are available to academic employees, which means any employee serving as an instructor, counselor, or librarian, whether full or part-time.
-Awards are also available to faculty groups, or the faculty as a whole. - E. A five (5) member committee representing four faculty from at least three (3) different divisions shall be appointed by the President of the Faculty Association.
-The fifth member is an administrator appointed by the college President.
-Terms shall run from a minimum of two (2) years to a maximum of four (4) years.

-This committee will solicit, review and approve those applications to be recommended to the Board of Trustees, through the college President, concerning the recipient(s) and the amount(s) of individual awards.
-If a committee member makes application they will be replaced with another member, by the Faculty Association President, for the awarding process.

-F. Awards shall be limited in accordance with RCW 28B.50.844.
+Each Exceptional Faculty Award may be granted up to a maximum of three thousand dollars (\$3000). - B. Individual faculty members are limited to one (1) grant every two years. - C. Award recipients must agree to continue employment at BBCC for the academic year following the awarding of the grant. - D. Awards are available to academic employees, which means any employee serving as an instructor, counselor, or librarian, whether full or part-time.
+Awards are also available to faculty groups, or the faculty as a whole. - E. The Professional Rights & Responsibilities Committee, up to one (1) Associate Faculty appointed by the President of the Faculty Association and one (1) administrator appointed by the college President will solicit, review and approve those applications to be recommended to the Board of Trustees, through the college President, concerning the recipient(s) and the amount(s) of individual awards.
+If a committee member submits an application they will be replaced with another member, appointed by the Faculty Association President, for the awarding process. - F. Awards shall be limited in accordance with RCW 28B.50.844.
 Awards may be granted for activities to include faculty development activities, in-service training, temporary substitute or replacement costs directly associated with faculty development programs, conferences, travel, publication and dissemination of exemplary projects; to make a one (1) time supplement to the salary of the holder or holders of a faculty award, for the duration of the award; or to pay the expenses associated with the holder's program area.
-Funds from this program shall not be used to supplant existing faculty development funds.

-- G. When the purpose of the award is to supplement the salary of the holder, the payment must be made through the payroll system.
-The payment will be subject to the withholding of all payroll taxes and retirement. - H. Awards used to fund travel must be based on the applicant's application, which demonstrates that there is a direct and verifiable benefit to the college. - Verification of expenditures, including receipts for airline tickets, lodging, meeting registration, etc., will be submitted to the President's Office and a one (1) page summary of activities will both be submitted and presented orally to the Board of Trustees upon completion of the project.
+Funds from this program shall not be used to supplant existing faculty development funds. - G. When the purpose of the award is to supplement the salary of the holder, the payment must be made through the payroll system.
+The payment will be subject to the withholding of all payroll taxes and retirement. - H. Awards used to fund travel must be based on the applicant's application, which demonstrates that there is a direct and verifiable benefit to the college.

+- I. Verification of expenditures, including receipts for airline tickets, lodging, meeting registration, etc., will be submitted to the President's Office and a one (1) page summary of activities will both be submitted and presented orally to the Board of Trustees upon completion of the project.
 This is the direct responsibility of the recipient.
 The reimbursement check will be presented at the Board meeting. - J. The committee shall send application forms to the faculty by October 1, January 10, and March 15 of each academic year.
 Deadline for submission of application will be November 1, February 10, and April 15.
 The committee's decision will be forwarded to the Board of Trustees through the President, so that action will be taken at the following regularly scheduled Board meeting after submission to the President.
 This is to allow three distinct award cycles per year. - K. Changes to these guidelines and the application process must be approved by the Faculty Association and the Board of Trustees.